npalomin/georeferencing-and-mapping-fame-data/README.md

 ---

 Now, you should be able to see the 'Displaced' layer on top of the base map.
-Because of the different CRS of the layers, note how the 'Displaced' layer looks skewed.
+Because of the different CRS of the layers, note how the 'Displaced' layer looks oblique.
 The explanation of this was covered with more detail on section **3.
 Introduction**.
 Similarly to what happened with the 'displacement' process this new type of representation should not affect the overall visual analysis of the data.

 To finish the operations on QGIS, we need to export the 'Displaced' layer as a GeoJSON file: